Shopify vs eBay: Which Is Best to Grow Your Ecommerce Business?

 This latter aspect is a big benefit.
 This data covers recent activity, real-time actions, customer behavior, and overall performance of your growing business, with in-depth reports available.
 Analytics are a fantastic resource for understanding the impact you’re making on customers and the wider market.

 Want tight control over how your store looks?

 Shopify’s customization options are solid, with a number of themes to choose from in the Theme Store – both free and paid.

 Another major benefit of Shopify is that it hosts your store for you.
 There’s no need to worry about finding an external hosting solution, which can be daunting if you’re new to the world of ecommerce.
 Technical issues will also be handled on their end, leaving you free to focus on the business itself.

 A whopping 87% of merchants use the Shopify App Store, which can help you get more out of your online venture.
-Some of these are developed by Shopify, while others are third-party products.
+Some of these apps are developed by Shopify, while others are third-party products.

 For example, you can try: